EvannG1/MeteoApp/README.md

 # MeteoApp

-My first Flutter application - from a tutorial with some added features (search bar...).
+My first Flutter application - from a tutorial with some added features.

 ## Getting Started